minaburo/archi/lpwan-architecture.md

 In particular, a peer-to-peer (P2P) SCHC Instance (see {{Instances}}) may be set up between peers of equivalent capabilities, and the link direction cannot be inferred, either from the network topology nor from the device capability.

-In that case, by convention, the device that initiates the SCHC Instance is considered downlink.
+In that case, by convention, the device that initiates the donnection that sustains the SCHC Instance is considered as being Downlink, IOW it plays the role of the Dev in {{rfc8724}}.

 This convention can be reversed, e.g., by configuration, but for proper SCHC operation, it is required that the method used ensures that both ends are aware of their role, and then again this determination is based on extrinsic properties.